Become a Secret Service Agent: Step-by-Step Career Guide

 Research the requirements to become a Secret Service Special Agent.
 Learn about the job description and duties and read the step-by-step process to start a career in the Secret Service.

-The U.S. Secret Service has two main missions: protection of the president, vice president and other designated U.S. and foreign dignitaries; and criminal investigations relating to counterfeiting and other financial crimes.
-Special Agents often work long hours in undesirable locations, travel on short notice and perform assignments that keep them away from home for up to 30 days or longer.
-Agents may work undercover assignments and, as law enforcement officers, face dangerous situations with a high level of personal risk.
+The U.S. Secret Service has two main missions: protection of the president, vice president, and other designated U.S. and foreign dignitaries; and criminal investigations relating to counterfeiting and other financial crimes.
+Special Agents work long hours in undesirable locations, travel on short notice, and perform assignments keeping them away from home for up to 30 days or longer.
+Agents work undercover assignments and, as law enforcement officers, face dangerous situations with a high level of personal risk.
 However, they also have the satisfaction of protecting the lives of important political figures and their families, as well as being a part of trying to foil criminal activity, such as counterfeiting, that can damage the country's infrastructure on a wide scale.

 Step 1: Obtain a Bachelor's Degree

-While any major is acceptable, those related to law enforcement, such as criminology, criminal justice, homeland security or protection management, may give applicants a better understanding of the job.
-These programs include courses in law enforcement, criminal justice administration, crime scene investigation and intelligence.
+While any major is acceptable, those related to law enforcement, such as criminology, criminal justice, homeland security, or protection management, give applicants a better understanding of the job.
+These programs include courses in law enforcement, criminal justice administration, crime scene investigation, and intelligence.

 - Enroll in one of the Secret Service student programs.
 The Secret Service Student Temporary Education Employment Program (STEP) offers federal employment opportunities for degree-seeking students.
 The agency's Student Career Experience Program offers a two-year work-study program in certain fields of study; positions in these programs are limited.
 Also, the agency offers unpaid internships through the Student Volunteer Service Program, at which students work a minimum of 12 hours per week.